The generalised hodograph method for non-diagonalisable integrable systems of hydrodynamic type: Introduction

-This extension of the generalised hodograph method to non-diagonalisable systems of hydrodynamic type finds application in many areas.
+The extension of the generalised hodograph method to non-diagonalisable systems of hydrodynamic type finds application in many areas.
 Among them, we mention generalised Lenard-Magri chains associated with the Frölicher–Nijenhuis bicomplex, non-semisimple (bi-)flat F-manifolds and Dubrovin-Frobenius manifolds (see, for instance, \cite{LPR,LP,LP22,LP23} and references therein) and Hamiltonian and bihamiltonian structures of hydrodynamic type and their deformations (see \cite{DVLS}).
-It is also worth mentioning \cite{KK,KO,XF}.
-Some generalization of the hodograph method appeared in literature in the study of some specific examples (like for instance in the study of reductions of the soliton gas kinetic equation \cite{FP,VF,XF}) but as far as we know a general proof of this method has never been given before.
+It is also worth mentioning \cite{KK,KO}.
+Some generalisation of the hodograph method appeared in literature in the study of some specific examples (for instance in the study of reductions of the soliton gas kinetic equation \cite{FP,VF}) but as far as we know a general proof of this method has never been given before.
+Remarkably the case of a single Jordan block of arbitrary size is related to the mKP hierarchy (see \cite{XF}).
+We think that the understanding of integrability in the non-diagonalisable case will be also important in the study of dispersive deformations of systems of hydrodynamic type \cite{DLZ}.
+The general results obtained so far require the existence of Riemann invariants for the dispersionless limit.
+Without this assumption only a few preliminary results are available (see for instance \cite{DVLS} for the bihamiltonian case).